 If you would like to get a more specific project estimate for your particular case, the best thing to do is to consult a team of experts.
 They will help you with setting realistic estimates of the desired system functionality regarding the timeframe and budget, which will not only save you from unexpected spending, but also will give a clear understanding of the process and what will be required along the way.

-A Step-By-Step Approach to the EMR Implementation Process
+A Step-By-Step Approach to the EHR Implementation Process

 Step 1.
 Conduct business analysis and set clear goals for EHR implementation